over my hot body

 Part one: Frog man as a gateway to the self

 I decide to tell him it's over while at the salad bar.
 Taking a seat near a large window I follow his curious path around the buffet, already missing his inablity to stay on course and well-read goodwill.
-The best thing about Frog man is how his brown eyes look different whenever he steers a conversation to something that fils me with joy.
+The best thing about Frog man is how his brown eyes look different whenever he steers a conversation to something that fills me with joy.
 I've used him for his warmth and for his vision of me that I liked more than my own.
 The problem is that I'm unhappy and unhappiness coats the iris of the eye like caramel coats an apple.
 Even people who say they like candy apples never want to eat the whole thing.
 What happens is a person ventures a few bites only to discover that it is just an ordinary apple dipped in lacquer.

-Dinner over, Frog man is now ancient history.
+Frog man is now ancient history.

 "Don't look stunned as stone now, jazz bird.
 All the rocks you throw gonna land somewhere."